OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 * Kernel to HSSI: Consisting of RTL to handle data streaming between kernel and I/O

 Please note that the `kernel system` generated by oneAPI compiler has Avalon® interfaces.
 OFS FIM has AXI interfaces.
 Additional logic blocks from Platform Interface Manager are used to handle protocol conversions.
 Please refer to section 5.3.1 for more details on PIM.
-The next few sections cover some of the important IP components <!--TODO: 2024.1 review location - provided by oneAPI Base Toolkit (Base Kit) installation that are --> required to enable kernel communications with host and board peripherals.
+The next few sections cover some of the important IP components  required to enable kernel communications with host and board peripherals.
 More design implementation details are covered in section 5.0.

 ### **3.1 Host to External Memory Interface(EMIF)**
 <div id="host_to_emif"></div>